Aswin-hitech/college-canteen-management/README.md

 College Canteen Management System
 Project Overview

-This is a Python-based Canteen Management Application designed for college use.
-It allows:
+This is a Python + Tkinter based Canteen Management Application designed for college use.
+It provides a secure and user-friendly system where:

-- Admins (Canteen Owners) to manage menu items securely with login, delete items, and view orders.
+Admins (Canteen Owners) can manage menu items with authentication, delete items, and view student orders.

-- Students to view the menu, place pre-orders, and make payments.
+Students can log in with their credentials, view the menu, place pre-orders with simulated payment, and track their own order history.

----

 Features

-Admin Panel (with Authentication):
+🔑 Admin Panel (with Authentication)

-- Login with username and password (admin / admin123).
+Login with username and password (admin / admin123).

-- Add menu items with quantity and price.
+Add menu items with quantity and price.

-- Delete menu items.
+Delete menu items.

-- View all orders placed by students.
+View all orders placed by students.

-Student Panel:
+🎓 Student Panel

-- Login using valid Student ID.
+Secure login with Student ID and Password.

-- View the current canteen menu with availability and prices.
+View the current canteen menu with availability and prices.

-- Place pre-orders with online payment simulation.
+Place pre-orders with simulated payment option.

----
+View Order History (personal order tracking).

+Smooth navigation with exit confirmation (check_exit()) dialogs.

 Technologies Used

-- Programming Language: Python
+Programming Language: Python

-- Library: tabulate (for formatted table output)
+Libraries:

+tkinter → for GUI dialogs and message boxes

+tabulate → for formatted menu display (tables)

-- Concepts: Functions, Dictionaries, Input Validation, Looping, Authentication
+Concepts: Functions, Dictionaries, Authentication, GUI Event Handling

----

 How to Run

-1. Install required library:
+Install required libraries:

 pip install tabulate

-2. Run the file:
+Run the file:

 python College_Canteen_Management_System.py

----

 Login Details

-- Admin Login:
+Admin Login:

-  - Username: admin
+Username: admin

-  - Password: admin123
+Password: admin123

+Student Login:

-- Student IDs: Must enter a valid ID (e.g. 24BAM001, 24BAM002, etc.)
+Example IDs: 24BAM001, 24BAM002, 24BAM003, 24BAM009

----
+Passwords are predefined in the system (e.g., 123456, kitstudent@009).

 Future Enhancements

-- Store menu and orders in files or a database for persistent data.
+Store menu and orders in files or a database for persistent records.

-- Add graphical user interface (GUI) using Tkinter.
+Improve GUI with full Tkinter interface (frames, buttons instead of dialogs).

-- Send email confirmation of orders to students.
+Send email confirmations of orders to students.

-- Integrate with UPI payment gateway for real-time payment.
+Integrate with UPI/Payment gateway for real-time transactions.

----

 Author

 Name: Aswin N

----
+📌 Note:

-Note: This project is developed for educational purposes to demonstrate Python Application Development for Institutional Management Systems with basic authentication features.
+This project is developed for educational purposes to demonstrate Python GUI Application Development with authentication, menu management, and order tracking in an institutional context.

----

-End of README.txt